ivynky/Machine-Learning-Projects/README.md

 # The Cosmic Mystery of Spaceship Titanic: A Data Science Investigation
 Data source: (https://www.kaggle.com/competitions/spaceship-titanic)

-Contributors: Nkiru Onyemekwu, Preeti Agrawal, Evangeline Olalusi

-##Introduction:
+##Overview:

-Welcome to the year 2912, where the enigmatic Spaceship Titanic's collision with a spacetime anomaly has led to a cosmic mystery.
-Our task is to predict whether passengers were transported to an alternate dimension during this cataclysmic event.
-In this summary, we'll explore the dataset provided, consisting of personal records recovered from the ship's damaged computer system.
+In the year 2912, a routine interstellar voyage turned mysterious when the Spaceship Titanic encountered a spacetime anomaly, leaving the fate of its passengers uncertain.
+This project tackles a fictional yet structured data science challenge: predicting whether passengers were transported to an alternate dimension following the event.
+Using a dataset recovered from the ship’s damaged computer system, we aim to apply machine learning techniques to understand patterns in the data and accurately classify passenger outcomes.

-## Dataset Description:
+## Dataset Summary:

+The dataset is divided into two parts:

-train.csv: Personal records for about two-thirds (~8700) of the passengers, used as training data.
+train.csv: Contains personal records for approximately two-thirds (~8,700) of the passengers.
+This dataset includes:

-PassengerId: Unique ID for each passenger.gggg indicates a group the passenger is travelling with and pp is their number within the group.
-HomePlanet: The planet the passenger departed from.
+  PassengerId: Unique identifier, where the first four digits denote group ID and the last two indicate group member.
+  HomePlanet: Origin planet.
-CryoSleep: Indicates if the passenger elected to be in suspended animation.
+  CryoSleep: Whether the passenger chose suspended animation.
-Cabin: The cabin number where the passenger stayed.Takes the form deck/num/side, where side can be either P for Port or S for Starboard.
-Destination: The planet the passenger was headed to.
-Age: Age of the passenger.
-VIP: Indicates if the passenger paid for VIP service.
+  Cabin: Location onboard, structured as deck/number/side (Port or Starboard).
+  Destination: Target planet.
+  Age: Passenger's age.
+  VIP: Indicator of VIP status.
-RoomService, FoodCourt, ShoppingMall, Spa, VRDeck: Amount billed at luxury amenities.
+  RoomService, FoodCourt, ShoppingMall, Spa, VRDeck: Charges for onboard amenities.
-Name: First and last names of the passenger.
+  Name: Passenger’s full name.
-Transported: Whether the passenger was transported to another dimension (Target). test.csv: Personal records for the remaining one-third (~4300) of the passengers, used for prediction (unseen data)
+  Transported: Target variable; whether the passenger was transported to another dimension.

+test.csv: Contains the remaining one-third (~4,300) of records, used for final prediction.)

 ## Objective:
-Our goal is to predict whether each passenger in the test set was transported to another dimension during the collision.
-We'll utilize machine learning techniques to analyze the provided data and make predictions.
+The goal is to build a classification model that can predict the Transported status of each passenger in the test set based on the available features.

-## Approach:
+## Methodology:
+1. Data Exploration
-Data Exploration: Explored the dataset to understand its structure, distribution, and deal with missing values.
+- Reviewed dataset structure and identified missing values.
-Feature Engineering: Engineered new features if needed and preprocess the data for modeling.
-Model Selection: Selected appropriate machine learning models and trained them using the training data.
-Model Evaluation: Evaluated the performance of the trained models using appropriate evaluation metrics.
-Prediction: Finally,  the trained data was used to predict the passengers in the test set.

-## Statistical Modeling:
-Step 1: Converted the categorical variables to dummy varaiables Step 2: Standardized the continous variables to ensure they all have the same scale Step 3: Conducted a training and testing on the training dataset using a ratio of 80:20
-Step4: Explored 3 models; logistic regression, decision tree and random forest to identify the most optimal model to use for the prediction.

-## Findings:
-Achieved 79% accuracy rate with the logistic regression which was the highest compared to the other models.
+- Analyzed feature distributions and correlations with the target variable.

+2. Preprocessing and Feature Engineering
+- Converted categorical variables to dummy variables.
+- Standardized continuous variables for consistent scaling.
+- Handled missing data using appropriate imputation techniques.

+3. Model Development
+- Split the training data into 80% training and 20% validation sets.

+Evaluated three supervised learning models:
+- Logistic Regression
+- Decision Tree
+- Random Forest

+4. Model Evaluation
+- Performance was assessed using accuracy as the primary metric.
+- Logistic regression emerged as the best-performing model with an accuracy of 79% on the validation set.

+5. Final Prediction
-The outcome of the logistic regression was used to predict the unseen data
+The logistic regression model was used to generate predictions for the test dataset..

+## Key Takeaways:
+- Simpler models like logistic regression can perform competitively on structured data with proper preprocessing.
+- Effective handling of categorical variables and missing data was essential to achieving strong model performance.
+- The project showcases end-to-end implementation of a classification problem, from data cleaning to model deployment